smarty/changelog/sdk/dotnet.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [9.0.0] - 2025-06-20
+- us-autocomplete
+  - Removed support for deprecated api (use us-autocomplete-pro)
+- Removed .withLicense from examples.
+This is an edge case that is rarely used.
+- us-reverse-geo-api
+  - Added support for SmartyKey

 ## [8.19.1] - 2025-05-12
 - Added administrative_area_iso2 to international-street.
 - Removed .withLicense from examples.
 Not needed if there is only one license and is confusing to most sdk users.